 8. Twist your entire upper body to the left until the paddle is parallel to the side of the kayak.

-9. Both arms should be slightly bent at the elbow.
+9. Both arms should be almost straight at the elbow.
 Both hands should be in the water.
 The active blade of your paddle must be on the surface, touching the side of your kayak.